 The chemical resistance of AKROTEK® PK is one of the materials’ biggest strengths.
 It resists corrosion due to weak acids, which typically corrode longchain polyamides such as PA 12 and PA 6.6.
 Only light surface discolorations can be observed after 30-day conditioning in 10 % hydrochloric acid, 30 % sulphuric acid or battery acid.
 The elongation at break remains virtually at the starting level, however.

 AKROTEK® PK is an absolutely versatile material.
-Due to the competencies of AF-COLOR you can color AKROTEK® PK in minimum six different colors.
-Besides this it is suitable for film extrusion and also for the process variant projectile injection technique.
+The most important markets for AKROTEK® PK are the automotive, furniture and food industry and mechanical engineering.
 Have a look at the polyketone with universal qualifications and its applications.